I know it might surprise you. I'm pretty loudly and proudly liberal, right? So why on earth would I ever identify as Pro-Life?

 I don't have a quick way to bring together a group of people and do this exercise - but I was really curious to see how it would play out for me.
 A friend of mine searched and found the list of statements used.
 I have adjusted it so that the instructions have you add or subtract a point instead of moving forward or back one step.
 Go through the list and see what score you come up with.
 Did any of these statements make you think differently about privilege and where you are in life?

-1. If your parents worked nights and weekends to support your family, subtract one point.
+1. If your parents worked nights and weekends to support your family, subtract

 2. If you are able to move through the world without fear of sexual assault, add one point.

-ion for your romantic partner in public without fear of ridicule or violence, add one point.
+3. If you can show affection for your romantic partner in public without fear of ridicule or violence, add one point.

 4. If you have ever been diagnosed as having a physical or mental illness/disability, subtract one point.